Summer High School

 Geometry XL

-Geometry XL is the second course in the Common Core Traditional Pathway, developed for students who would benefit from a Geometry course that moves at a faster pace with more challenging problems than the regular course.
-The course has the same goals and objectives as the full-year course of Geometry XL.
+The course has the same goals and objectives as the full year course of Geometry XL.
 Content includes all topics from Geometry as well as additional emphasis on formal deductive proof, applications to geometric figures, construction and inductive reasoning.
-Grade of A in Algebra I or Integrated Math 1 is a prerequisite for this course.
+A grade of A in Algebra I or Integrated Math 1 is a prerequisite for this course.

-Jesuit students: Sophomore standing in the Fall.
-Jesuit students must obtain prior Math Department Approval.
-Incoming Freshmen students may not register for this course without taking the Challenge Exam and prior approval from the Math Department.
+Pre-Requisites for Jesuit Students: Sophomore standing in the Fall.
+Jesuit students must obtain prior department approval.
+Incoming Jesuit Freshmen may not register for this course without taking the Math Challenge Exam and receiving prior approval from the Math Department.

-Non-Jesuit students: Successful completion of Algebra I OR Integrated Math 1 with a grade of A or better.
+Pre-Requisites for Non-Jesuit Students: Successful completion of Algebra I OR Integrated Math 1 with a grade of A or better.
 Please be sure to consult with the Academic Counselors at your school to be sure that this course is a good fit for you and that they will accept our credits.

 Cost: $750 plus $50 registration fee